 Federal Home Loan Bank stock is a required investment for institutions that are members of the Federal Home Loan Bank system.
 The required investment in the common stock is based on a predetermined formula.
-This investment is accounted for at cost.
+This investment is accounted for at cost and is periodically assessed for impairment.